 Research Projects

-The IUPUI Arts and Humanities Institute is home to three major research projects: The Anthropocenes Network, the Cultural Ecologies Project, and the COVID-19 Oral History Project.
+The IUPUI Arts and Humanities Institute is home to two research projects: The Anthropocenes Network and the Cultural Ecologies Project.

 Both projects provide undergraduate and graduate research opportunities, a PhD track, community engaged scholarship, and public programs.